 Retention of Documentation

-Documentation of completed RCR training (e.g., copy of online training certificates) must be maintained by the PI for a period of three years after the conclusion of the award.
-The University of Rhode Island requires the CITI online RCR training course to only be taken once.
+Documentation of completed RCR training (e.g., copy of online CITI training certificates, seminar certificates) must be maintained by the PI for a period of three years after the conclusion of the award.

 Responsible Conduct of Research Resources